Brain Drain Titelbild

 Brain Drain is a Midstory podcast that looks at an average American city through the eyes of the people who’ve left it behind.
 The decision to move away from home is often difficult and charged with deep and complicated emotions, and people have a wide range of motivations for leaving.
 But they all stem from the same, central question: When is home no longer enough?Copyright 2026 Midstory Management & Leadership Sozialwissenschaften Wissenschaft Ökonomie

-Welcome to episode one of Brain Drain, a Midstory podcast that explores the city of Toledo through the eyes of the people who’ve left it behind.
-In this episode, we untangle Toledo in its past and present — and perhaps most importantly, in all its dissonance.
+Welcome to the final episode of Brain Drain, a Midstory podcast that explores the city of Toledo through the eyes of the people who’ve left it behind.
+In this episode, we call on three people who came back to help build Toledo’s tomorrow.

 Mehr anzeigen Weniger anzeigen